cillian64/2manybricks/README.md

-# i-hate-bricks
+# 2manybricks
-A simple breakout clone, written in under 400 lines of Python using pygame.
+A simple breakout clone, written in under 500 lines of Python using pygame.

 ![Screenshot 1](screenshots/1.png)